make-models-fair/make-models-fair.github.io/content/en/docs/Getting Involved/Checklist/_index.md

 <hr>

 #### __3. For any model you are interested in, create or contribute to an associated issue in the [coordination repository](https://github.com/make-models-fair/coordination/issues)__ {#three}
-  * If there is already an existing issue for the model you're interested in, there should be a link in the "GitHub Link" column of the table of models.
+  * If there is already an existing issue for the model you're interested in, there should be a link in the "GitHub Link" column of the table.
 This issue is where you will track and document progress and collaborate with others.
   <br>
   <br>
   * If the model has not yet had any contributors, create a new issue in the [coordination repository](https://github.com/make-models-fair/coordination/issues).